laurence-myers/clone-comparison-nodejs/README.md

   - Symbol
   - WeakMap
   - WeakSet
-  - Data types implemented in Node.js native code extensions (like fs.Stats)
+  - Data types implemented in Node.js native code extensions (like maybe fs.Stats)
 - Test cloning Object, Number, and String instances, and make sure they do not get converted to primitives.
+- Test cloning all possible Number values, including negatives, inifinities, scientific notation, and NaNs.